Nenniana/MLA-Helper/README.md

 # MLA-Helper
-MLA-Helper is a master's thesis project intended to enhance and increase transparency for the ML-Agents package in Unity.
+MLA-Helper is a master's thesis project intended to enhance usability and increase transparency for the ML-Agents package in Unity.

 ## Features
 - Visualization of loaded ONNX model during runtime.